AlperYildirim1/Language-as-Waves/README.md

 All notebooks pull pre-tokenized data from prism-lab/wikitext-103-prism-32k-seq4k and prism-lab/wmt14-de-en-* on HuggingFace.

 ## Note on Weight Tying

+All models use tied embeddings and uploaded to https://huggingface.co/prism-lab (input embeddings = output projection weights).
+Checkpoint files contain duplicated weights for compatibility.
+Evaluation scripts redefine model classes with proper weight tying before loading.

+## Acknowledgements
 We utilized LLMs to assist with writing the code for this project.
 However, the architectural design, physics-based logic, and critical implementation details (such as enforcing FP32 for FFT stability) were strictly human-directed.
 The authors assume full responsibility for the code.

-All models use tied embeddings and uploaded to https://huggingface.co/prism-lab (input embeddings = output projection weights).
-Checkpoint files contain duplicated weights for compatibility.
-Evaluation scripts redefine model classes with proper weight tying before loading.

 Citation
 ```bibtex